inesp/inesp.github.io/_posts/2019-08-13-github-aliases-cheatsheet.md

 #### Level 2 aliases

-These are a bit more advanced.
-Either it demands a bit of trial and error to set them up or they come with hard-coded assumptions.
+These can be troublesome to set up.
+Some of them have will only work inside a specific context.

 ##### `git lg`

 The most famous one is probably the `lg` command.
 Everybody is using it and I have absolutely no idea, where I got it from.
-There are several versions of it, but they are all visualizing the git history as a graph:
+Several versions of it exist, but they are all visualizing the git history as a graph:

 ![git lg](/assets/git-lg.png)